Kuhn's Theorem for Games of the Extensive Form with Unawareness: Games of the Extensive form with Unawareness

+This is exactly the definition provided in Selten (1975), except now $T_{n_k}$ and $T_{h_i (n_k)}$ may not be the same tree as we consider a forest of trees rather than just one tree.
+That is, with respect to our definition of perfect recall I6, the nodes $n_1$ and $n_k$ are in the same tree, the nodes $n'_1$ and $n'_{\ell}$ are in the same tree as the information set $h_i (n_k)$ (equivalently $h_i (n'_\ell)$), however these two may not be the same tree.
+We occasionally utilize this version of perfect recall to streamline proofs.

-We provide two alternate characterizations of the perfect recall condition.
-First, perfect recall can be interpreted as players do not forget their experience throughout the game.
+Perfect recall may also be understood as the requirement that players do not forget their experience over the course of the game.
 This can be made explicit.
 For any player $i \in I$ and decision node of that player $n \in \mathbf{D}_i$, let $E_i(n)$ denote the record of player $i$'s experience along the path to $n$ (not including $h_i(n)$).
 I.e., $E_i(n)$ is the sequence of pairs $(h_i, a_i)$ of player $i$'s information sets and the action taken at these information sets in order of how they are encountered along the path to $n$.
 Perfect recall is now characterized as follows:

 \begin{rem} A game of the extensive form with unawareness satisfies perfect recall (I6) if and only if for any player $i \in I$, $n \in \mathbf{D}_i$, $n' \in h_i(n)$ implies $E_i(n') = E_i(n)$. \end{rem}